 The Best Time to Set off on the West-Coast-National-Parks-Road-Trip Adventure

-Despite its increasing by days heat, the summer in Bryce Canyon has a great advantage.
+Despite increasing day by day heat, the summer trip in Bryce Canyon has a great advantage.
 Most of the trails are open.
 Some of the hikes get closed when the temperatures drop.

 TIP: If you plan your road-trip through the West Coast’s national parks during the off-season, be sure to bundle up.
 At 8,000 feet above sea level, the park feels like a winter wonderland even in mid-spring.